Making haircare child’s play

-It’s good advice to get children used to haircare from a young age – and to avoid making it a dreaded chore for you and your child, says Shelby (one of our fab hairdressers).
+It’s good advice to get children used to haircare from a young age – and to avoid making it a dreaded chore for you and your child, says Chloe (one of our fab hairdressers).
 But first, let’s take a quick look at babies’ hair and scalp care.

 After about four to six weeks, you can start to use unperfumed baby bath products, but use them very sparingly to avoid damaging the baby’s skin.
 If your baby has lots of hair (some grow their hair much later than others, so don’t worry if none has appeared yet), you can use a small drop of very mild shampoo such as Babo Botanicals Baby Wash.